-Dr. Bailey was employed directly by Oxygen Capital Corp. ("Oxygen") and seconded to the Corporation until June 1, 2023, when she became employed directly by the Corporation.
+- (1) Dr. Gilligan is expected to succeed Mr. Everett as Chief Executive Officer of the Corporation effective June 12, 2025. - (2) Dr. Bailey was employed directly by Oxygen Capital Corp. ("Oxygen") and seconded to the Corporation until June 1, 2023, when she became employed directly by the Corporation. - (3) Darin Smith resigned from his role at the Corporation effective May 6, 2025.

-Compensation amounts disclosed in this Circular for Dr. Bailey prior to June 1, 2023, reflect costs allocated to the Corporation by Oxygen as if paid for directly by the Corporation to Dr. Bailey, attributable to the particular year.
-Similarly, the value of benefits and other compensation earned by Dr. Bailey is reflected throughout this Circular as if directly paid for by the Corporation to Dr. Bailey.
-Allocation of compensation was based on a preallocated percentage approved by the Corporation as part of an agreement with Oxygen, (the "Oxygen Agreement").
+Compensation amounts, including benefits, disclosed in this Circular for Dr. Bailey prior to June 1, 2023, reflect costs allocated to the Corporation by Oxygen as if paid for directly by the Corporation to Dr. Bailey, attributable to the particular year.
+Allocation of Dr. Bailey's compensation was based on a pre-allocated percentage approved by the Corporation as part of an agreement with Oxygen, (the "Oxygen Agreement").
 The Oxygen Agreement was terminated on September 30, 2023.